Halle Berry Lifts Her Shirt To Show Off ‘Ripped Abs’ In Sweaty New Instagram Post

 In the photo, Halle is seen lifting up her long-sleeved black shirt to give fans a peek at her toned tummy.
 The Catwoman star is soaked in sweat as she reveals her six-pack with a huge smile on her face.

 Halle wore a pair of black-and-white leggings and had her hair covered with a dark blue bandanna tied around her head.
-The actress opted for a no makeup look after what appeared to be an intense workout, but she did sport a shimmering glow, likely from her sweat session.
+The actress opted for a no-makeup look after what appeared to be an intense workout, but she did sport a shimmering glow, likely from her sweat session.
 In the background of the photo, red and black mats can be seen, as well as some gym equipment.

-Halle revealed in the caption of the snapshot that she feels better than ever and claimed that she was so happy to have set a goal to have “ripped abs,” for her new movie, Bruised— a mixed martial arts drama that she is also directing.
-Halle says that she has finally achieved her goal, and couldn’t help but show off a bit.
+Halle revealed in the caption of the snapshot that she feels better than ever and claimed that she was so happy to have set a goal to have “ripped abs” for her new movie, Bruised — a mixed martial arts drama that she is also directing.
+Halle says that she has finally achieved her goal and couldn’t help but show off a bit.
 The gorgeous bombshell also encouraged her fans to set their own goals and strive to conquer them.

-Meanwhile, Halle’s nearly 6 million followers couldn’t get enough of the post, and rushed to like the post over 112,000 times while leaving more than 2,200 comments just 45 minutes after the photo was upload to the platform.
+Meanwhile, Halle’s nearly 6 million followers couldn’t get enough of the post and rushed to like the post over 112,000 times while leaving more than 2,200 comments just 45 minutes after the photo was uploaded to the platform.

 View this post on Instagram